 - Carefully dispose of chemical products and cleaning supplies that are no longer in use.
 No need to have them hang around the house!

 - Try to buy products with minimal known irritants or reduced VOCs.
 The EPA has verified certain products that meet their “Safer Choice Standard” and offer a searchable product database.
-These products are required to have lower VOC levels to make the list.
+To make the list, products must have lower VOC levels.

 - Avoid scented products when possible, which have higher chemical levels.
-Opt for fragrance-free (aka no scent) over unscented (aka still contains extra chemicals, but the purpose is to mask the smell).
+Opt for fragrance-free (AKA scent-free) over unscented (still contains extra chemicals to mask any smell).

 - It helps to increase natural ventilation when cleaning and using chemical supplies.
-Open windows and/or doors to maximize the amount of fresh air coming into the space.
+Open windows and doors to maximize the amount of fresh air coming into the space.

 - It often isn’t enough to rely on natural ventilation for fresh air.
 If natural ventilation can’t be relied on for air circulation regularly, we certainly don’t suggest it for reducing chemicals.
 The helpful alternative is mechanical ventilation.
 A whole-home mechanical ventilation system brings fresh outdoor air in and removes stale indoor air.
 Whole-home ventilation systems work with the existing HVAC system, meaning it’s automatically improving (or maintaining good) air quality.
 Stale indoor air can make you sick because hazardous pollutants remain in living and working spaces longer.
 And yes, that includes VOCs and organic chemicals.